oopsHannah/oops/README.md

-# oops
-bakery story font generator
+# bakery story font generator
-echo "# oops" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git branch -M main
-git remote add origin https://github.com/oopsHannah/oops.git git push -u origin main
+free for the public to find cuter fonts than the typical font generator websites!
+- xoxo Goddess of Love